DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 We’ve removed challenge fields (`challenged_reason`, `challenged_at`, `status`) from partnership responses because schools now make changes at an individual participant level (for example, moving an ECT to a different provider) rather than challenging a school-wide partnership.

+### When does a participant appear in a provider’s feed?

+Lead providers can check participant records using the `GET /participants` endpoint to see if a school is still working with them:

+* if the participant appears, they’re the selected lead provider
+* if the school later changes provider, the participant will remain in their feed with a `leaving` or `left` status (including moves to school-led or a different provider)
+* if the participant does not appear, either the school has not selected them as the lead provider or their partnership with the school for that cohort has not been created/rolled over (or both)

-If lead providers think a school has assigned the wrong provider to an ECT or mentor, they should ask the school to update the participant’s details in the service as a first step.
+If providers believe a school has assigned the wrong provider to an ECT or mentor, they should ask the school to update the participant’s record in the service first.

-Lead providers can check participant records to understand if a school is still working with them.

 ### School induction tutor details